Port Arthur massacre (China): Aftermath

 The string of Japanese victories at Pyongyang and then at the Battle of the Yalu River had increased what had until then been only lukewarm Western interest in the war.
 By the time of the assault on Port Arthur, a number of Western reporters were attached to the Japanese Second Army.
 Western reporting on the massacre was controversial.
-Most correspondents such as James Creelman, writing for the New York World, and Frederic Villiers, a writer and illustrator for the London Black and White, described a wide scale and cold-blooded massacre, while Amédée Baillot de Guerville alleged in the pages of the New York Herald that no such massacre had occurred.
+Most correspondents such as the Canadian reporter James Creelman, writing for the New York World, and Frederic Villiers, a writer and illustrator for the London Black and White, described a wide scale and cold-blooded massacre, while Amédée Baillot de Guerville alleged in the pages of the New York Herald that no such massacre had occurred.
 Writing a decade later, de Guerville amended this view, claiming that though some 120 civilians were killed it still had not been a massacre.

 Foreign reporters had to wait until they had left the area before they could file their stories, which the Japanese censors would otherwise have suppressed.
 At first, the incident garnered little attention: a one-sentence report in The Times on 26 November stated: "Great slaughter is reported to have taken place."

-The American [sic] James Creelman was the first to report on the massacre in a front-page article that declared:
+James Creelman was the first to report on the massacre in a front-page article that declared:

 Other newspapers soon followed with detailed reports.
 The reports hurt Japan's international image and threatened the progress of negotiations with the United States to bring an end to the unequal treaties Japan had been made to sign in the 1850s.
-Japanese Foreign Minister Mutsu Munemitsu announced an investigation, publishing these intentions in the New York World, and promised not to interfere with foreign correspondents.
+Japanese foreign minister Mutsu Munemitsu announced an investigation, publishing these intentions in the New York World, and promised not to interfere with foreign correspondents.
 On 16 December, the Foreign Ministry released a statement to the press, asserting the atrocities were exaggerations: